 Supports Healthy Weight Maintenance

-Because chia seeds are very high in fiber and nutritionally dense, they help use feel full faster and longer when we eat them.
+Because chia seeds are very high in fiber and nutritionally dense, they help users feel full faster and longer when we eat them.
 The absorbent qualities regulate carbohydrate conversion, preventing blood sugar spikes and providing sustained energy.
-Recent studies have shown that, in addition reducing body fat, chia seeds also help prevent high cholesterol and high triglycerides.
+Recent studies have shown that in addition to reducing body fat, chia seeds also help prevent high cholesterol and high triglycerides.

 Accelerated and Improved Workout Recovery

 Amino acids are the building blocks of protein, while antioxidants are a powerful defense against free radicals.
 Chia seeds are full of both.
 Eat them soon after your workout to jumpstart recovery.